xurizaemon/islandora/modules/islandora_iiif/README.md

 This module implements a Views Style plugin.
 It provides the following settings:

 1. Tile Source: A field that was added to the views list of fields with the image to be served.
 This should be a File or Image type field on a Media.
-2. Structured Text field: This lets you specify a file field on the same entity as above where OCR text with positional data, e.g., hOCR can be found.
+2. Structured Text field: This lets you specify a file field   where OCR text with positional data, e.g., hOCR can be found.
-3. Structured Text term: The Islandora term with a Media Use URI where the structured OCR text can be found.
-This is another option to the above for storing this data in a separate media related to the parent node, rather than on the same media.

 ## Documentation

 Official documentation is available on the [Islandora 8 documentation site](https://islandora.github.io/documentation/).